 What resolution is needed?

-The larger the original image you submit the more we can enlarge the image in order to maintain crispness.
+The larger the original image you submit, the more we can enlarge the image in order to maintain crispness.
 However, the further we enlarge from the original size the more pixelated and fuzzier the output will become.
-Ideal resolution is 300 dots per inch (DPI.)
-If the viewing distance is greater than 10 feet a resolution of 100 DPI or 150 DPI if the distance is less is adequate.
+The ideal resolution is 300 dots per inch (DPI.)
+If the viewing distance is greater than 10 ft. a resolution of 100 DPI or 150 DPI, if the distance is less, is adequate.

-Viewing distance and how close the target audience will be to the image are important considerations for large-format graphics as larger viewing distances require larger images but the greater the viewing distance, the lower an image’s effective resolution can be while remaining clear.
+Viewing distance and how close the target audience will be to the image are important considerations for large-form.
+As larger viewing distances require larger images but the greater the viewing distance, the lower an image’s effective resolution can be while remaining clear.

-SpeedPro recommends creating mockups to be viewed from different distances – 2 feet, 10 feet, 15 feet etc. Take notes of what pops and is legible and what gets lost or is blurred, and then make changes until the impact is comparable at all distances.
-Consider hiring a focus group or ask family/friends to tell you their impressions.
-Learning what normal people who may be unfamiliar with your company think of your sign graphics and designs will tell you a lot about how effective it is as at communicating the message.
+SpeedPro recommends creating mockups to be viewed from different distances – 2 ft., 10 ft,, 15 ft., etc. Take notes of what pops, what is legible and what gets lost or is blurred, and then make changes until the impact is comparable at all distances.
+Consider hiring a focus group or ask family and friends to tell you their impressions.
+Learning what people, who may be unfamiliar with your company, think of your sign graphics and designs will tell you a lot about how effective it is at communicating the message.